pattonsgirl/CS4900-AppSoftwareDev/API/class-5/class-5-homework.md

 ### 1. Merge all final changes
 This is it, guys.
 Make any final touches, implement any last minute functionality - whatever you need to make sure your project is ready for the front end!
+- Ensure a directory called `api-definitions` exists in the root of the group repo and contains your api definitions document

 ### 2. Ensure proper architecture and code style
 - Follow the steps in [Cleanup](#cleanup) for your group's default branch

+### 3. Create/Edit a README.md file
+- Create or revise your README.md file.
+If it doesn't exist, create it in the root of your group repo.
+- Include requirements for running the application
+  - Java version required
+  - How to start the docker container for your database (would suggest creating a copy of the database/docker files in your group repo so that everything is in one place)
+  - Description of what the service does/provides (reference the api definitions document)
+  - Contributors

-### 3. Ensure changes are commited and pushed/merged to upstream default branch
+### 4. Ensure changes are commited and pushed/merged to upstream default branch

 # Rubric